+I. INTRODUCTION

+A. Purpose of the Plan

+B. Scope of the Plan

+C. Situation Overview

+D. Planning Assumptions and Limitations

+II.
+CONCEPT OF OPERATIONS

+A. National Incident Management System

+B. Implementation of the Incident Command System

+C. Initial Response D. Notification Procedures

+E. Training and Exercising the Plan

+F. Emergencies Occurring During the Summer or Other Breaks

 III.
-CONCEPT OF OPERATIONS46

-A. National Incident Management System B. Implementation of the Incident Command System C. Initial Response D. Notification Procedures E. Training and Exercising the Plan F. Emergencies Occurring During the Summer or Other Breaks
+ORGANIZATION AND ASSIGNMENT OF RESPONSIBILITIES 8

 IV.
-ORGANIZATION AND ASSIGNMENT OF RESPONSIBILITIES 49

-v.
-DIRECTION, CONTROL, AND COORDINATION 50
+DIRECTION, CONTROL, AND COORDINATION9

-A. School Incident Command System B. Coordination with Policy/Coordinating Group C. District Emergency Operations Plan D. Source and Use of Resources
+A. School Incident Command System

+B. Coordination with Policy/Coordinating Group

+C. District Emergency Operations Plan D. Source and Use of Resources

+D. Source and Use of Resources

+V. ADMINISTRATION, FINANCE, AND LOGISTICS 10

+A. Agreements and Contracts

+B. Reports

+C. Records D. Preservation of Records

+E. Consumer Protection

+F. Post-Incident and Exercise Review

 VI.
-ADMINISTRATION, FINANCE, AND LOGISTICS51

-A. Agreements and Contracts B. Reports C. Records D. Preservation of Records E. Consumer Protection F. Post-Incident and Exercise Review
+PLAN DEVELOPMENT, MAINTENANCE AND DISTRIBUTION 11

+A. Approval and Dissemination of the Plan

+B. Plan Review and Updates

 VII.
-PLAN DEVELOPMENT, MAINTENANCE AND DISTRIBUTION 53

-A. Approval and Dissemination of the PlanB.
-Plan Review and Updates

-VIII.
-AUTHORITIES AND REFERENCES54
+AUTHORITIES AND REFERENCES12

-FUNC CTIONAL AND THREAT/HAZARD-SPECIFIC ANNEXES

-Incide ent Command System Annex55

-• Organizational chart ICS job responsibilities

-Contir nuity of Operations (COOP) Annex

-• School emergency food usage plan

-Recov ery Annex80

-Securi ty Annex81